aFarkas/tmp-webpack/README.md

 Under some circumstances either special-1.js or special-2.js are loaded, which import app.js as also backbone.

-Normally webpack would include Backbone in each of the generated chunks.
+Normally webpack would include Backbone in each of the generated special-* chunks.

 This should be optimized: